 6. Not Having Enough Prescription Medicine

-Travelers who take prescription medication need to have enough to make it through their trip because the medication they need may be hard to get in some countries.
+Travelers who take prescription medication need to make sure they have enough medication to make it through their trip.
+If they don’t, the medicine they need may be hard to get in some countries.

-Talk with your doctor and get enough medicine to make it through the duration of your trip – plus a few days extra to account for the possibility of travel delays.
+Travel tip: Talk with your doctor and get enough medicine to make it through the duration of your trip and a few days beyond that, to account for the possibility of travel delays.

 7. Forgetting Travel Adapters

-The electrical plugs that are standard in your home country are not the same in other countries, and you will need adapters to use your electronic devices and appliances (like hair dryers).
+The electrical plugs that are standard in your home country are not the same in other countries, and you may need adapters to use your electronic devices and appliances (like hair dryers).

-Buy the adapters you need for the country you are visiting and whatever you do, if the plug doesn’t fit, don’t force it!
+Travel tip: Buy the adapters you need for the country you are visiting.
+And remember: If the plug doesnt fit, dont force it!
 You could cause an electrical fire or worse.

-Travelers are easy prey for pickpockets, credit card thieves, and other criminals looking to make a fast buck.
+Travelers are often considered easy targets for pickpockets, credit card thieves, and other criminals looking to make a fast buck.
 Tours and taxi drivers take the long way around to run up the meter.
 Hotel staff members can steal your credit cards and passport.

 9. Forgetting to Call your Bank

-Thanks to rising identity theft and fraud, many financial institutions have procedures to reduce the risk of fraud.
+Due to rising identity theft and fraud, many financial institutions have procedures in place to reduce the risk of fraud.
 If you live in Kansas, for example, and forget to notify your credit card company or other financial institutions that you’ll be in Germany for a week, they’ll likely flag the first purchase you attempt to make in the country.
-When any charge deemed unusual appears, your account could be locked and you could have no access to your money.
+When any charge deemed unusual appears , your account could be locked and you could temporarily lose access to your money.

 10. Changing Currency at the Most Expensive Place

-The best way to exchange currency is by visiting official exchange kiosks, and tracking the look for the most favorable exchange rate.
-Exchange fees vary widely and get more expensive at the airport.
+Travel tip: The best way to exchange currency is by visiting official exchange kiosks, and tracking the look for the most favorable exchange rate.
+Exchange fees vary widely and get more expensive atthe airport.

-We hope these travel tips will help you avoid unforeseen situations and keep you safe during your next trip abroad.
+We hope these travel tips help you avoid unforeseen situations and keep you safe during your next trip abroad.
 If you’d like to find out more about travel insurance and how it can help you travel safely, please don’t hesitate to reach out to our award winning Customer Success Team.